22. AGX Vehicle

 Min Stabilizing Hinge Normal Force

 Minimum value of the normal force (the hinge force along the track) used in “internal” friction calculations.
 I.e., when the track is compressed, this value is used with the friction coefficient as a minimum stabilizing compliance.
 If this value is negative there will be stabilization when the track is compressed.
+This parameter is only used in the Full-DOF Track Model.

 100